TheoreticalEcology/MSc-Internship-EstablishingNoEffect/README.md

 The repository also contains the R code

-by Magdalena Mair from Florian Hartig and can be found in the directory "Mair-et-al/Mair-NoEffectSimulations".
+by Magdalena Mair (received from Florian Hartig) and can be found in the directory "Mair-et-al/Mair-NoEffectSimulations".

 Abstract